 For each fiscal year, there are only 85,000 new (or "cap-subject") H-1Bs available: 65,000 for foreign nationals with a bachelor's degree (or equivalent education) from a U.S. or foreign college or university, and an additional 20,000 for foreign nationals with a graduate degree from a U.S. college or university.

-Under the new USCIS pre-registration process, employers (or their attorneys/agents) wishing to sponsor foreign national workers for initial cap-subject H-1B status will complete a pre-registration process that requests basic information about the sponsoring employer and the sponsored employee.
+Under the USCIS pre-registration process, employers (or their attorneys/agents) wishing to sponsor foreign national employees for initial cap-subject H-1B status will complete a pre-registration process that requests basic information about the sponsoring employer and the sponsored employee.
 USCIS will impose a $10 fee per registration.

-If a sufficient number of H-1B registrations are received during the initial registration period (March 1, 2020 through March 20, 2020), USCIS will proceed with randomly selecting the necessary number of registrations to meet the quota.
-Only if an employer’s registration is selected in the lottery will a full and complete H-1B petition (with the necessary Labor Condition Application and all USCIS filing fees) need to be submitted to USCIS within 90 days of being notified of selection.
+If a sufficient number of H-1B registrations are received during the initial registration period, USCIS will proceed with selecting the necessary number of registrations to meet the quota.
+Only if an employer's registration is selected in the lottery will a full and complete H-1B petition (with the necessary Labor Condition Application and all USCIS filing fees) need to be submitted to USCIS within 90 days of being notified of selection.

 Only registrations submitted during the registration period will be considered in the H-1B lottery.
 It is therefore imperative that employers identify candidates for H-1B sponsorship early, and begin working with immigration counsel as soon as possible to begin the process of evaluating candidates for H-1B sponsorship.